Flu Vaccination Clinics

 Are you flu savvy?
 Take this quiz and see how well you can tell flu fact from flu myth.

-True or False: You can't get the flu from the flu vaccine.
+True or false: It is possible to get the flu from the flu vaccine.

 Other flu information resources